The Miniaturist: History

 Burton, who had studied English literature at the University of Oxford before embarking on an acting career, wrote the novel over a period of four years while supporting herself as an actress and PA in the City of London.
 She came up with the idea while on holiday in Amsterdam, where she viewed Petronella Oortman's doll house at the Rijksmuseum, and undertook extensive research on 17th-century Amsterdam, studying books, cookbooks, Dutch Golden Age paintings, maps, and wills.
 She trimmed the word count from 120,000 words to 80,000 words after participating in a creative writing course in 2011 and to better match the marketing target readership.

 The novel was the focus of a publishers' bidding war at the 2013 London Book Fair.
 Of the 11 publishers that vied for the book, Picador won the UK and British Commonwealth rights for a reported six-figure sum.

 The UK cover design is a photograph of an actual miniature doll's house commissioned by Picador, which reflects characters and elements in the novel.

 Publication history

 By 2016, the book had sold over 1 million copies in 37 countries.

 Reception

-While applauding the tone and setting of the novel, some reviews cited the shallowness of the characterizations.
 The Guardian and Chicago Tribune reviews observe that Nella is drawn more like a worldly, feminist 21st-century girl than a naïve 17th-century one.
 The Chicago Tribune adds: "[The main characters are] complex and complicated and suffer terrible tragedies, but Burton doesn't give us a deep enough look into their psyches.
 I'd read 100 additional pages just to get inside Johannes' head".